tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_Edge_E530.md

 mind that your Trackpoint might be identified by a different "MatchProduct", so you may want to determine the exact indentifier.
-The easiest way to do this is with the hwinfo package available in the Official Repositories.
+The easiest way to do this is with the hwinfo package available in the official repositories.
 Simply run 'hwinfo' as a normal user or root and look for the PS/2 information.

 Fans
 ----

-Warning: Thinkfan has been reported to not work on this model currently.
+Warning:Thinkfan has been reported to not work on this model currently.
 Tread lightly.

 The thinkpad_acpi kernel module needs to be configured so user space